Cuphead: Reception

 Lucas Sullivan at GamesRadar+ wrote that Cuphead "stands tall among the best 2D shooters of all time", and that the gameplay demands patient pattern recognition, but which is not frustrating and would reward players "tenfold".
 Sullivan called the animation adorable, with a wealth of detail in the watercolour backdrops, which worked well with the gameplay.
 Giant Bombs Ben Pack remarked that playing the game yielded one of his most enjoyable gaming experiences, citing the combination of "brutal" platforming and an "exceptionally well realized" art style.
 Joe Skrebels of IGN declared every scene a "masterwork" and commended the sound work, calling it an "ideal match" to the aesthetics.
 He called platforming battles the most imaginative part, and the lack of enemy health bars its "smartest" and "most devilish" feature.
-He found the battles rewarding and "one of Cupheads greatest strengths".
+He found the battles rewarding and "one of 'Cuphead's greatest strengths".
 He said the "run 'n' gun, left-to-right platforming" lacked inventiveness, and criticized the "parry system" and control scheme.
 Chris Schilling of PC Gamer liked the "reliable jump and dash" controls with "nimble and responsive" handling.
 Schilling explained that certain random elements meant "you can't simply learn patterns by rote and rely entirely on muscle memory".
 Chris Plante of Polygon said the game educates the player in strategy through trial and error.
-He enjoyed the "crucial" and "relatively forgiving" parrying system, more than the various attacks.
+He enjoyed the "crucial" and "relatively forgiving" parrying system more than the various attacks.
 He complained that the final bosses diminished the game's greatest features, and that the difficulty "eventually goes too far".
 Colm Ahern of VideoGamer.com wrote, "Cuphead will best most games in how it looks and sounds, and defeating that boss that you once deemed unbeatable is glorious."
 He criticized the final bosses, saying that the challenge was "a step too far".